 While the SDK does not put any limitations on the number of instances that can be created, we strongly recommend keeping the number of SDKs down to one or two.

-Advanced: Subscribe to events and changes
+Subscribe to events

 SDK_READY_FROM_CACHE

-The syntax to listen for each event is shown below.
+The syntax to listen for each event is shown below:

 function whenReady() {

-var treatment = client.getTreatment('YOUR_SPLIT');
+var treatment = client.getTreatment('FEATURE_FLAG_NAME');

 if (treatment === 'on') {